Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): 1Chronicles 12:23-40; Psalm 2; Psalm 78

 Unity and Securing God's Favor

-Just give me a second chance.
-I’ll do better this time.
-Please!
-Such is the cry of most of us at one time or another.
+Just give me a second chance, and I’ll do better this time.
+This is a plea for grace.
 We all do wrong things.
-Doing the wrong or failing to do the right things is called sin in the Bible (more…).
+Doing wrong or failing to do right things is called sin in the Bible (more…).
 We are no strangers to sin, but we want some hope that our lives will be better.
-We want our nation, family, or the members of the organization we work with to be strong and unified.
-Strength and unity are also what the Israelites wanted.
-How can we get it?
+We want our nation, family, or the members of the organization we work with to be unified and strong.
+Unity comes easier when we secure God’s favor.
+How do we do that?
+Stay tuned.

 In the period of the Judges, God chose leaders to save them from the oppression of their enemies (April 1-9 Bible studies).
 Then Israel, in disrespect for God, demanded a king.
 The LORD gave them Saul.

-The Philistine armies raided Israel continually, but she achieved partial victories over the Philistines through Saul.
+The Philistine often raided Israel, but she achieved partial victories over them through Saul.
 He was a good king until his power went to his head, and he disobeyed and dishonored the LORD.
 Afterward, he and his sons died in battle.
-Saul’s remaining son, Ishbosheth, was weak, lacking courage, and two leaders from his tribe assassinated him.
+Saul’s remaining son, Ishbosheth, was weak and lacked courage, and two leaders from his tribe assassinated him.
+In today’s Bible reading, Israel needs new hope and a strong, unified country.

 Unity